ShaneSchroeder/RNA-Sequence-Analysis-Pipeline/README.md

 This series of Jupyter Notebooks will guide users through using various tools and programs to analyze experimental groups

 ## Programs and tools you will need:
+- SRA Toolkit
+- parallel-fastq-dump
+- fastqc
+- trimmomatic
+- kallisto
--
+- genomeview

-RNA-Seq Analysis on Redhawk
+# RNA-Seq Analysis on CentOS 7
 Step 1:
-Download the jupyter notebook files and shell files from the class website
+- Download the jupyter notebook files and shell files from the class website

-Step 2: Initial setup (only need to do this once) make a new directory in /home/{UNIQUEID}/
+Step 2: Initial setup (only need to do this once)
+- make a new directory in /home/{UNIQUEID}/

-mkdir -p test/notebooks
+- mkdir -p test/notebooks

-Now move all the jupyter notebooks into this directory
+- Now move all the jupyter notebooks into this directory

-Execute the following command to install all packages, programs, and setup a conda environment to execute RNA-Analysis: source installPkgAndEnv.sh
+Execute the following command to install all packages, programs, and setup a conda environment to execute RNA-Analysis:
+ - source installPkgAndEnv.sh
-This takes about 3 minutes to load and install packages, make sure to answer the prompts to create a new environment when asked.
+ - This takes about 3 minutes to load and install packages, make sure to answer the prompts to create a new environment when asked.

 Step 3: FOR EVERY TERMINAL
 Everytime you open a terminal, you will need to load Anaconda and the packages needed.
 Anaconda is a python package manager where we will be getting our packages from.
 To do this, open a terminal and execute the following command: